 We appreciate the considerable effort on the part of the planning commission and staff in crafting the final version (we’ll post it when we get a copy).
 We also appreciate the votes of the board members who heard the citizens and voted accordingly.

 This is an example of good governance; it would not have happened without the citizens of Page County who consistently attended meetings, spoke up at public comment periods, wrote letters to local media and helped guide officials in making this decision.

-Here is what we think should be in the ordinance approved by the Page County Board of Supervisors and why each component is important for Page County.
+Here is what we think should be in the ordinance approved by the Page County Board of Supervisors and why each component is important for Page County:

 Visitors to the county come in on Highways 340 and 211.
-We need to protect our entry corridors to support tourism, one of our two main economic drivers.
+Entry corridors need to be protected to support tourism, one of Page’s two main economic drivers.

 This ensures minimal need for new transmission lines in the county and makes for more efficient solar facilities.

-By protecting the most productive soils, we protect the future of agriculture as an industry.
-Our prime soils are a valuable asset to the county and <em>should not be taken up by industrial solar developments. </em>
+By protecting the most productive soils, the future of agriculture as an industry is protected.
+Prime soils are a valuable asset to the county and should not be taken up by industrial solar developments.

 Projects should not be located near historic and cultural resources as defined and listed in the comprehensive plan.